-International Volunteer Day (IVD) on 5 December was designated by the United Nations in 1985 as an international observance day to celebrate the power and potential of volunteering and takes place each year on December 5th.
+International Volunteer Day (IVD) was designated by the United Nations in 1985 as an international observance day to celebrate the power and potential of volunteering and takes place each year on December 5th.

 The act of volunteering is found in all cultures, languages, and religions.
 Each year, hundreds of millions of people volunteer their time and skills to help make the world a better place.
 When they volunteer, they help to improve the lives of others.
 And when they volunteer, they also gain a greater sense of belonging to their communities.